kepelbaum/weather-app/README.md

-A simple app using WeatherAPI.
+A simple weather app using WeatherAPI.